fusioncharts/dev_centre_docs/getting-started/blazor/your-first-chart-using-blazor.md

 heading: Create a Chart in Blazor using FusionCharts
 ---

 FusionCharts is a JavaScript charting library that enables you to create interactive charts, gauges, maps, and dashboards in JavaScript.
-The `blazor-fusioncharts` component lets you easily elevate data visualization to any Blazor project.
-On this page, we'll see how to install FusionCharts and render a chart using the `blazor-fusioncharts` component.
+The `BlazorFusionCharts` component lets you easily elevate data visualization to any Blazor project.
+On this page, we'll see how to install FusionCharts and render a chart using the `BlazorFusionCharts` component.

  Integrating FusionCharts into Blazor applications can help users create visually appealing and informative data visualizations, enhancing the overall experience.